literally1984/Nautilus/README.md

  After installing the program files from GitHub, make sure to keep them in the Downloads folder.
 Also make sure that if the files are inside a folder due to extraction, move them outside the folder.

  To start using Nautilus, run 'chatreading.py'.
 While you can run it with an IDE or something similar, I encourage you to run it with Command Prompt.
 See [this link](https://www.wikihow.com/Use-Windows-Command-Prompt-to-Run-a-Python-File) for help on running a Python file in Command Prompt.

+One last thing, if after running 'chatreading.py' an error occurs and it says that there is no module named 'pydrive2', then run 'chatreading.py' again.
+This time, it should work.